Loving Learning at Cambrai

 Our curriculum assessment procedures are designed to facilitate ever deepening learning in all subjects, often with key learning objectives revisited across a year and beyond in order to ensure that children's knowledge deepens each time a concept or skill is revisited.
 Our subject overviews highlight how this deepening is explored across the school and in individual year groups, with clear prior learning identified, key knowledge and skills to be assessed and the vocabulary which children should experience and know by the end of the unit of work.

-Whilst our school is committed to a ‘topic’ approach, we value the study of each subject separately - being conscious of the very 'essence' of each subject.
-This ‘essence’ is clearly captured in the individual subject ‘intent’ sections as part of each subject overview.
+Whilst our school is committed to a ‘topic’ approach, we value – and plan for - the study of each subject separately - being conscious of the very 'essence' of each subject.
+This ‘essence’ is clearly captured in the individual subject ‘intent’ sections as part of each subject overview, and the subject specific overviews below.
 We want children to be confident historians, geographers, artists and musicians.
-Therefore we have clear subject knowledge and vocabulary expectations for each subject, which are purposely linked through the theme of a class topic – which is progressive over time.
+Therefore we have clear subject and disciplinary knowledge and vocabulary expectations for each subject, which are purposely linked through the theme of a class topic.

 The teaching of British Values is integral to our school's mission of ensuring our children are 'good people' and leave our school ready for life in Modern Britain.
-As such, our school 'House Point' system is aligned with the 4 key 'British Values' of:
+The 4 key 'British Values' are:

 Respect for the Rule of Law